-Be ruthless with your spending – remember, it’s only for a while until you’re back on your feet.
-Make yourself a packed lunch instead of buying one, ask yourself if you really need another coffee, set limits on the amount you’ll spend on a night out, buy supermarket own brands etc.
+Be ruthless with your spending.
+Remember, it’s only until you’re back on your feet.
+Make yourself a packed lunch instead of buying one, ask yourself if you really need another coffee, set limits on the amount you’ll spend on a night out, buy supermarket own brands, and so on.

-Even though creditors might feel like the enemy, if you contact them and explain that you have a plan to pay them back, then most will be reasonable – after all, reclaiming property and possessions through the courts is costly, so they’d rather sort it out another way.
+Even though creditors might feel like the enemy, if you contact them and explain that you have a plan to pay them back, most will be reasonable.
+After all, reclaiming property and possessions through the courts is costly, so they’d rather sort it out another way.

 Write them a holding letter, asking them to freeze the interest and to hold off on repayments.
 As long as they can see you have a repayment strategy, they should be willing to do this.

-Remember, nothing bad can come from calling your creditors to let them know your situation, but debt can build up if you just ignore them.
+Remember, nothing bad can come from calling your creditors to let them know your situation.
+Debt can build up if you just ignore them.

-Whilst you’re in financial hardship, the last thing you want to be doing is missing out on money which you can rightfully claim for.
+Whilst you’re in financial hardship, the last thing you want to be doing is missing out on money that you can rightfully claim for.

 Use an online benefits calculator, like the one on Age UK’s site, to find out what help you’re entitled to.